-History and Philosophy of Science and Science Studies
+History and Philosophy of Science

-I work as assistant professor at the Section for History and Philosophy of Science at Department of Science Education.
+I'm PI of the research project "Philosophy of Personalized Medicine in Practice" (PROMISE), an empirically informed philosophical analysis of the how personalized medicine affects primary care practice.
 Moreover, I’m part of the research project “Personalized Medicine in the Welfare State”, MeInWe, at the Center for Medical Science and Technology Studies in Copenhagen (PI: Mette Nordahl Svendsen).
 In this context, I explore how and whether more “precise” health-related knowledge about individuals can be established from data on the many, and how notions of health, disease and the person are shaped through data.
-Moreover, I am interested in how intensified data sourcing influences biomedical research and health practices.

 Teaching and supervision